mids-w205-fund-of-data-eng/template-project-1/README.md

 - How many bikes are there?

-2. New Query (Paste your SQL query and answer the question in a sentence):
+2. New Query (Paste your SQL query and answer the question in a sentence, using properly formatted markdown):

 - How many trips are in the morning vs in the afternoon?